mattermost/mattermost-handbook/company/about-mattermost/list-of-terms.md

 _Directly Responsible Individual_ means a human individual who is accountable for a given Area Of Responsibility.
 A DRI is a single person, not a group of people.
 If there is a shift schedule, define each shift as a separate AOR \(e.g. Tier 2 Mobile Support Escalations Weekdays 8am to 5pm Palo Alto time\).
 If you are unsure who is the DRI, make the AOR more specific until the DRI is clear.

+### Edge
+“Edge Release”, a version of Mattermost which indicates the latest unstable release off of the main branch.

 ### ESR

 “Extended Support Release”, a version of Mattermost maintained for a longer period of time that will receive security fixes.